code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 <a name=con></a>
 ### Consumer
 Registers/Subscribes to a Topic and reads messages as they become available.

+#### Consumer Group
+- Multiple consumers can listen to same [topic](#topic), kafka creates group of these consumers which are intrested in 1 topic.
+- Topic consists of various partitions, Consumer group is assiged partitions.
+Consumers in consumer group can read messages sequentially in partition.

 <a name=msg></a>
 ### Message / Record